EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/new-project.md

 # Creating a new project

+In the previous section we cloned an existing ASP.NET Web Forms application, **eShopLegacyWebForms**.
+In this section we will begin the migration process by creating a new project.
+The new project will be the migration target as we perform a side-by-side migration strategy.
 Because of the number of differences between .NET Framework and ASP.NET Core, the app will be migrated to a brand new project.
 In addition, there is no direct migration path for Web Forms views to ASP.NET Core and the views will need to be completely rewritten.

-The Telerik UI for Blazor templates, scaffolding tools, and components will reduce the amount of coding needed to write new views.
+To create the new project we'll utilize Telerik UI for Blazor.
+The Telerik UI for Blazor contains productivity tools for Blazor applications and is a great fit for migration as well.
+The Telerik templates, scaffolding tools, and components will reduce the amount of coding needed to write new views.

 {: .note-title }
 > The Telerik Extensions for Visual Studio are added to Visual Studio when installing Telerik UI for Blazor.
 If the extension isn't installed, it can be added from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TelerikInc.ProgressTelerikBlazorVSExtensions), or the Telerik UI for Blazor installer.
 Important: Telerik UI for Blazor is required to make use of the extension.